Skip to main content

 Two Lenses, Complete Visibility

-See how facility condition will evolve at each geographic location—compare campuses, sites, or facilities to identify which locations will need priority capital investment over the next decade.
+Site-Level FCI Forecasts show how facility condition will evolve at each geographic location.
+Compare campuses, sites, or facilities to identify which locations will need priority capital investment over the next decade.
+This view is ideal for multi-campus organizations, portfolio-level capital planning, geographic prioritization, and board-level strategic discussions.

 Together, these forecasts answer critical questions: “Which campus will deteriorate fastest?”
 (Site view), “Are we facing an HVAC cliff organization-wide?”
 (System Class view), and “How much should we budget for electrical upgrades across all facilities?”
 (System Class + Site combined).